 OSISKO MINING CORPORATE UPDATE

-In parallel, the Corporation expects to finalize the Impact and Benefit Agreement with the Cree First Nation of Waswanipi and the Cree Nation Government in 2023.
+The Corporation remains on schedule to submit its Environmental Impact Assessment report for Windfall (“EIA”) to the Environmental and Social Impact Review Committee (“COMEX”) in Q1 2023.
+The Corporation also anticipates finalizing the Impact and Benefit Agreement with the Cree First Nation of Waswanipi and the Cree Nation Government before year end 2023.

 The scientific and technical content in this news release has been reviewed and approved by Mr. Mathieu Savard, P.Geo (OGQ #510), President of Osisko, who is a “qualified person” (within the meaning of NI 43-101).